 It’s that time.
 We have maxed out our visas and have to leave the country before the start of the month.
-After one final night of exploring Chengdu and taking note of the places we need to come back to this summer, we grabbed a ticket for the metro and were on our way from Chengdu to Kuala Lumpur.
+After one final night of exploring Chengdu and taking note of the places we need to come back to this summer, we grabbed a ticket for the metro and were on our way.

 Check-in and customs were no trouble at all.
 We zoomed right through without any problems.
 Our flight was on Air Asia, one of Asia’s discount airlines.
 The plane was large and clean, but there was a strict note on the website, on my ticket, and in the ongoing announcements that no outside food is allowed on the plane.
 I was a bit worried about this, but assumed that meant they would feed us.